 - Footnotes/Endnotes: Please do not use footnotes or endnotes; please incorporate all relevant information into the body of the article.

 - Figures, Tables, and Exhibits: Do not include graphs or statistical tables unless necessary for clarity.
-Clean copies of figures should accompany the manuscript attachment via email.
-Tables, figures, and exhibits should be double-spaced on separate pages, and table notes should be keyed to the body of the table with letters rather than with numbers or asterisks.
+Tables, figures, and exhibits should comply with APA formatting.
 All figures, tables, and exhibits should have short, descriptive titles and must be called out in the text.

 When a submitted manuscript, after peer review, is accepted for publication, authors have agreed to granting PCS the right to copyedit and publish.
 Manuscripts under review for possible publication in PCS should not be submitted for review elsewhere or have been previously published elsewhere.
 Questions regarding editorial matters should be sent to the Editor-in-Chief, .